mautic/user-documentation/docs/configuration/settings.rst

 ------------------

 If a message fails all its retries, it's discarded by default.
 To avoid this happening, you can optionally configure a queue for failures.
-For more details see the documentation on `https://symfony.com/doc/5.4/messenger.html#saving-retrying-failed-messages <https://symfony.com/doc/5.4/messenger.html#saving-retrying-failed-messages>`_.
+For more details see the documentation on :xref:`queue-saving-retrying-failed-messages`.

 The screenshot below shows the example of configuring the failure queue using the Doctrine transport.